Pasupathikumar/TechDome-DevOps-Assignment/README.md

 These files define the configuration for each service, including containers, environment variables, ports, and volumes.
 Deploy the Application to Minikube:

-Use the kubectl apply -f <file-name>.yml command to deploy the frontend, backend, and PostgreSQL services to the Kubernetes cluster.
+Use the kubectl apply -f frontend-deployment.yml, kubectl apply -f backend-deployment.yml, kubectl apply -f postgre-deployment.yml command to deploy the frontend, backend, and PostgreSQL services to the Kubernetes cluster.
 Expose Services via Kubernetes:

 Expose the frontend service using kubectl expose to make it accessible via an external IP or port.